monstermichl/ebcommander/README.md

 # Overview
-ebcommander is intended to be used as interaction layer between Python and EBCommand (https://command.elektrobit.com).
+ebcommander is intended as an interaction layer between Python and EBCommand (https://command.elektrobit.com).
 It can either be used as a module or directly via Commandline.

 ---